Vaeiski/LittleGameProjects/README.md

 # LittleGameProject
-just a small own time project that I update sometimes when I have time.
+Just a small own time projects that I update and upload sometimes.